monimaj89/Project3-Savor-Pages/README.md

 * Voting functionality for user's favourite recipe
 * Recipe search functionality
 * Add page animation for better UX when viewing the site
+* Improve add recipe form so user can add ingredients and preparations step in new line for better readability

 # Technologies used
 * Language
     * HTML5 - for content and structure of the site